-While listing your item on eBay is free, you’ll be charged a small fee of 3.5% (maximum $350) when it sells.
+While listing your item on eBay is free, you’ll be charged a fee of 3.5% (maximum $350) when it sells.

 When you sell your item via eBay, you have to handle shipping.
-Just don’t forget to charge your buyer an extra fee for shipping or include this fee in selling price of your item.
+Just don’t forget to charge your buyer an extra fee for shipping or include this fee in the selling price of your item.

 As soon as your item sells, you’ll receive payment via PayPal.

 Guitar Center is the largest guitar retailer open to purchasing your used guitar directly.

 - Fill out the form to let the company know what you offer.
 You can also call the company at +1 (801) 501-8847.